davidedc/livecodelab/readme.md

 "On-the-fly" meaning: as you type.
 Type just three letters: "box", and boom! a box appears.
 No clicking play, no waiting, no nothing.

-LiveCodeLab is totally client side - once downloaded, no internet connection is needed.

 Play! http://livecodelab.net/play/

 #### Live coding in the browser ####